 A league is made up of local teams within your geographic area, minimizing the distance and amount of time spent commuting between games.

-A league will have between four to seven teams and may consist of teams from just one facility or teams from a collection of facilities.
+A league will typically have between four to seven teams and may consist of teams from just one facility or teams from a collection of facilities.

 During the course of the regular season, your team will play a game against each team in your league.